 - The number of takbeers will vary depending on the Imam.
 A Hanafi Imam will say takbeer three times.
 But typically, your Imam will run through the amount of takbeers prior to the start of the prayer, so pay attention!

-- Now that the takbeers are over, place your right hand over your left on your chest/below your navel, as you would normally do while praying.
+- Now that the takbeers are over, place your right hand over your left below your chest/below your navel, as you would normally do while praying.
 Now the Imam will recite Surah al-Fatihah followed by another surah.

 - The rest of the rak'ah will be prayed the same as your normal compulsory prayers.
 If you're a beginner, please see our blog about how to perform Salah.
 If not, continue reading!